awslabs/containers-cost-allocation-dashboard/README.md

 We need to create a dataset refresh schedule, so that the data from Athena will be fresh in QuickSight.

 1. Login to QuickSight
-2. Under "Datasets", edit the `Kubecost`
+2. Under "Datasets", edit the `Kubecost` dataset
 3. Under "Schedule" tab, create a schedule.
 We recommend setting to 1 hour after the CronJob schedule time

 ## Cleanup